Children’s Charity Formerly Supported By Meghan Markle Admits To Trading Aid For Sex, Reports ‘Daily Mail’

-World Vision—previously linked to Prince Harry’s future wife, Meghan Markle—functions mainly as a children’s charity.
+World Vision, which was previously linked to Prince Harry’s future wife, Meghan Markle, functions mainly as a children’s charity.
 The organization recently admitted that some of its former aid workers had been charged with trading food for sex and cash.

-According to the Daily Mail, World Vision which used to be supported by Meghan Markle revealed that some of its paid workers traded food for money and sex after the 2010 earthquake in Haiti.
-After the tragic event that hit the African nation, World Vision carried out the World Food Programme (WFP) which was established by the United Nations in 1961.
+According to the Daily Mail, World Vision revealed that some of its paid workers traded food for money and sex after the 2010 earthquake in Haiti.
+After the tragic event that hit the island nation, World Vision carried out the World Food Programme (WFP), which was established by the United Nations in 1961.

 The Sun explained that the WFP was created to distribute food to people in times of crisis like the 2010 earthquake in Haiti.
 Based on the explanation given by the publication, it seems like the United Nations teams up with various charities to put the program into action.
 In 2011, WFP officials decided to evaluate the charities running the program, and the results were less than satisfactory.

-The investigation eventually led some worrying reports about the conduct of World Vision aid workers.
+The investigation eventually led to some worrying reports about the conduct of World Vision aid workers.
 WFP officials broached the subject to World Vision, who, in turn, conducted a Beneficiary Processes Evaluation, which was completed in 2012.
-The evaluation revealed that some people who received help from World Vision aids were sexually and financially exploited.
+The evaluation revealed that some people who received help from World Vision were sexually and financially exploited.

 The World Vision Meghan Markle Knew